ronanguilloux/IsoCodes/README.md

 Continously inspecting results (phpdoc, phpmd, phpcc, etc.) available on [Scrutinizer CI](https://scrutinizer-ci.com/g/ronanguilloux/IsoCodes/inspections)

-## Requirements
+## bcmath as an optional extension for certain validators

-PHP is required to be compiled with "--enable-bcmath" for some arbitrary precision mathematic checks (IBAN & BBAN ISO-codes).
+For IBAN & BBAN ISO-codes, PHP is required to be compiled with "--enable-bcmath" for arbitrary precision mathematic checks.
 Usually, you already have `bcmath` bundled in your PHP version, since many common PHP packages (`php-cli`, `php-fpm`, `php5-cgi`, `libapache2-mod-php5`, etc.) in stable GNU/Linux distribution releases (such as Debian) are listed as having `bcmath` built in to them, as an included module.